vegaprotocol/documentation/docs/concepts/trading-framework/market-lifecycle.md

 - Orders can be placed into the market, trading occurs according to normal trading mode rules
 - Market data is emitted
 - Positions and margins are managed
+- Changes to a market configuration can be enacted through governance

 #### Exits active state
-- Price, liquidity or other monitoring system triggers suspension → Suspended
+- Price or liquidity monitoring triggers suspension → [Suspended](#market-status-suspended)
-- Trading termination, settlement, or suspension is triggered by a product trigger (for futures, if the trading termination date, set by a market parameter, is reached) → Trading Terminated | Settled | Suspended
+- Trading termination or settlement, triggered if the trading termination date or settlement price is reached → [Trading Terminated](#market-status-trading-terminated) | [Settled](#market-status-settled)

-(how does this fit in with active) The market will terminate trading according to a product trigger -- for futures, if the trading termination date is reached -- and can be temporarily suspended automatically by market protections such as [price monitoring](/docs/testnet/concepts/trading-framework/market-protections#price-monitoring), or [liquidity monitoring](/docs/testnet/concepts/trading-framework/market-protections#liquidity-monitoring).

 ### Market status: Suspended
 A market is `suspended` when an active market is temporarily stopped from trading to protect the market or the network from a risk, when the system has determined it is either not safe or not reasonable to operate the market at that point, for example due to extremely low liquidity.
 No trades may be created while a market is suspended.